AdaCore/spark2014/docs/lrm/source/subprograms.rst

     initialized whenever it is read.]

-13. For any object X, evaluation of X'Initialized includes the evaluation of Y'Initialized for every scalar reachable element Y of X (excluding "hidden" components of tagged objects - see :ref:`Type Invariants`).
+13. For any object X, evaluation of X'Initialized includes the evaluation of Y'Initialized for every scalar reachable part (see :ref:`Access Types`) Y of X (excluding "hidden" components of tagged objects - see :ref:`Type Invariants`).
     Evaluation of X'Initialized for a scalar object X is considered to be a read of X if and only if X does not have relaxed initialization.
 If X has